Applying to master’s programmes

 - you are applying for education where the teaching is conducted in Finnish or Swedish.

-If you are exempt from taking an English test based on previous studies, submit a certified copy of your degree certificate or of your secondary-school final certificate by 10 January 2020 at 15.00 (GMT +2).
+If you are exempt from taking an English language test based on previous studies, submit a certified copy of your degree certificate or of your secondary-school final certificate by 10 January 2020 at 15.00 (GMT +2).

-A minimum of one half of the degree must be completed in a country and higher education institution that meets the requirements for exempting the student from taking an English test.
+A minimum of one half of the degree must be completed in a country and higher education institution that meets the requirements for exempting the student from taking an English language test.

 As the majority of Aalto University’s master’s programmes are taught in English, applicants to English-taught programmes are not required to demonstrate Finnish or Swedish skills.
 Check the language of instruction for your study option from the study option’s web page.